-- Open the Device List Screen.
-See "Accessing the Device List Screen" previously in this section. - Touch Option on the phone card to show the cell phone's or mobile device's settings. - 3.
+- 1. Open the Device List Screen.
+See "Accessing the Device List Screen" previously in this section. - 2.
+Touch Option on the phone card to show the phone's or mobile device's settings. - 3.
 Touch Forget Phone.

-Linking to a Different Phone
+Connecting to a Different Phone

-To link to a different cell phone, the new cell phone must be in the vehicle and paired to the Bluetooth system.
+To connect to a different phone, the new phone must be in the vehicle and paired to the Bluetooth system.

-To link to a different phone:
+To connect to a different phone:

-- Open the Device List Screen.
-See "Accessing the Device List Screen" previously in this section. - Touch the new cell phone to link to from the list of available phones.
+1. Open the Device List Screen.
+See "Accessing the Device List Screen" previously in this section.
+2. Touch the new phone you want to connect to from the list of available phones.
 See "First to Connect Paired Phones" previously in this section.